ianaio/documents-legal/CODE_OF_CONDUCT.md

 We expect participants to follow these rules at event and all venues and event-related social events.

+The example:
+You cannot say this: Man you're fat and gay.
+But you can say this: Man this app is really gay because..

 Author:
 Jaroslaw Cichon

 coc@iana.io